the prophet Jeremiah speaks to the Christian world

 A TRICK OF TRINTARIAN ESTABLISHMENTARIANISM

 Our Identity....
 It’s easy to root our identity in something or someone other than God.
-It might be money, consumerism, or government, all of which tend to dominate our day-to-day thoughts.
+It might be money, consumerism, government, or even gender, all of which tend to dominate our day-to-day thoughts.
 It doesn’t matter if you have money left over at the end of the month, or if you're flat broke.
 Your identity is supposed to be that of a child of God first and foremost.

 Celebrities and entertainers?
 Most modern cultures are cultures obsessed with being entertained, and with the entertainers who provide the constant feast of showiness for us.
 Whether they're basketball players, singers, movie stars, or they're just famous for being famous, they will use their status to convince us to do this or that, buy this or that, vote this way or that way and we common folk eat it up like sheep grazing well-watered pastures.
 The celebrities among us are the trend-setters, well paid to move fashion and influence all the things that fill the otherwise empty voids in our dull little lives.
 People accept all as part of their identity, but probably shouldn't.
 Are all the High School boys today wearing those Adidas tennis shoes because Kanye West told them to?
 Or these Nike Tee shirts because Derek Jeter, Lil Wayne, and Kate Hudson all wear Nike?
+How about beer drinkers choosing Bud Light because of the image of a transgender person on the can.
+WHAT A CULTURE WE LIVE IN.

 As a culture we are pathetic.
 However, as we are entering the End of Days also known as the Great Tribulation, we might well wonder, who is the Nebuchadnezzar of our day?
 If our time has an illustrative allegorical rendition of Babylon in the form of the world outside of the Judeo-Christian congregation, then these days of the future church will surely also cough-up someone to fill the role of the ancient King of Babylon.
 Perhaps the so-called Anti-Christ?
 The mullahs or Ayatollahs of Iran or any of their proxies?
 Someone perhaps rising up from among the assorted Palestinian liberation groups?
 The modern-day Nebuchadnezzar is out there somewhere.
 The Judeo-Christian congregation will be his target.